starkinfra/sdk-dotnet/README.md

 ### Cancel a PixKey

-Cancel a specific PixKey using its id.
+Cancel a specific Pix key using its id.

 ```c#
 using System;